swharden/SWHarden.com/content/blog/2023-07-30-summarizing-blog-posts-with-ai.md

 ## Conclusion

-**Completing this project allowed me to add 325 previously hidden blog posts back onto my website, bringing the total number of posts from 295 to 620!** It took several hours for the the AI tools to summarize almost half a milllion words of old blog posts, then a few of my hours spot-checking the summaries and tweaking them where needed, but overall I'm very satisfied by how how I was able to wield generative AI to assist the transformation of large amounts of text (almost half a million words) in a single day.
+**Completing this project allowed me to add 325 previously hidden blog posts back onto my website, bringing the total number of posts from 295 to 620!** It took several hours for the the AI tools to summarize almost half a milllion words of old blog posts, then a few of my hours spot-checking the summaries and tweaking them where needed, but overall I'm very satisfied by how how I was able to wield generative AI to assist the transformation of such a large amount of text in a single day.